prologin/iorgen/CONTRIBUTING.md

 `./regenerate.py` beforehand: be sure to then check with a `git diff` that the modifications are the one you wanted to make to the generated files.

+If you want to run the tests for one language only (because you do not have all the compilers installed, or simply because it is much faster), run `./test -l {language_extension}`.

 Contributing code
 -----------------